Jim Jones: Racial integration

-In 1960, Indianapolis Mayor Charles Boswell appointed Jones director of the local human rights commission.
-Jones ignored Boswell's advice to keep a low profile, however, and he used the position to secure new outlets for his views on local radio and television programs.
+In 1960, the mayor of Indianapolis Charles Boswell appointed Jones director of the local human rights commission.
+However, Jones ignored Boswell's advice to keep a low profile, and he used the position to secure new outlets for his views on local radio and television programs.
 The mayor and other commissioners asked him to curtail his public actions, but he refused.
 Jones was wildly cheered at a meeting of the NAACP and the Urban League when he encouraged his audience to be more militant, capping his speech with, "Let my people go!"

 During his time as commission director, Jones helped to racially integrate churches, restaurants, the telephone company, the Indianapolis Police Department, a theater, and an amusement park, and the Indiana University Health Methodist Hospital.
 When swastikas were painted on the homes of two black families, Jones walked through the neighborhood, comforted the local black community and counseled white families not to move.

 Jones set up sting operations in order to catch restaurants which refused to serve black customers and wrote to American Nazi Party leaders and passed their responses to the media.
 In 1961, Jones suffered a collapse and was hospitalized.
 The hospital accidentally placed Jones in its black ward, and he refused to be moved; he began to make the beds and empty the bedpans of black patients.
 Political pressures which resulted from Jones's actions caused hospital officials to desegregate the wards.

 In Indiana, Jones was criticized for his integrationist views.
 Peoples Temple became a target of white supremacists.
 Among several incidents, a swastika was placed on the Temple, a stick of dynamite was left in a Temple coal pile, and a dead cat was thrown at Jones's house after a threatening phone call.
-Nevertheless, the publicity which was generated by Jones's activities attracted a larger congregation.
+Nevertheless, the publicity that was generated by Jones's activities attracted a larger congregation.
 By the end of 1961, Indianapolis was a far more racially integrated city, and "Jim Jones was almost entirely responsible."